Compare quotes from leading insurers

 - Typical Lawsuit Duration: Your policy should pay for at least 2-3 years of lawyer fees.

 - Worst-Case Scenario: Think about the size of your contracts, and the size of your company.
 What’s the biggest amount a client or shareholder might sue you for?

 - Number of Employees: The bigger your company, the greater the chance your employees may commit wrongs that your Directors & Officers are ultimately found liable for!

 Reach out to our experienced brokers for free advice on how much D&O insurance your business needs.

-What's The Difference Between Directors and Officers Liability Insurance, Versus Professional Indemnity Insurance?
+What's the difference between Directors and Officers Liability Insurance vs Professional Indemnity Insurance?

 Professional Indemnity policies protect your company from errors & omissions.
 Directors & Officers Liability policies protect senior management from managerial mistakes.

 Example: You run a financial advisory firm.
 An employee makes a series of poor investment decisions, causing massive losses for your clients.
 In this case, your clients could file two separate lawsuits against you: